aureliancnx/Bubulle-Norminette/README.md

 ```

 - commit, push, and Bubulle will check norm issues on every push!

+## Known issues

+Bubulle is updated regularly in order to fix issues.
+Feel free to create a <a href="https://github.com/aureliancnx/Bubulle-Norminette/issues/new">issue</a> if you find one.

+- Some C libraries (like CSFML) prevent Bubble from checking for norm issues on some of your files.
+It will notify you with "Unable to compile the file".
+Cela va vous informer du problème avec l'erreur "Unable to compile the file".

 # Contributors
  - aureliancnx : Bubble developer